fjoann/duckdb-rat-a26c/README.md

 ## How to use

-Download three years worth of trip record data from the [TLC website] (about 13 GB).
+Download three years worth of trip record data from the [TLC website][1] (about 13 GB).
 Automate this with `curl`:

 ```